Taskmaster (TV series)

-Taskmaster proved a success on British television, spawning international versions in Australia, Belgium, Croatia, Denmark, Finland, New Zealand, Norway, Portugal, Quebec, Sweden, Spain and the United States.
-A British spin-off series, Junior Taskmaster, was announced in March 2023.
-Additionally, a tie-in board game and two books have been released.
+A British spin-off series, Junior Taskmaster, with children as competitors, premiered on Channel 4 in 2024, with Rose Matafeo as Taskmaster and Mike Wozniak as the task setter (both former contestants on Taskmaster).
+Additionally, a tie-in board game, two books, and a VR game have been released, as well as a live experience.
 During the COVID-19 pandemic, Horne hosted #HomeTasking, a series of tasks for people to film in their own homes; for each task, a montage of attempts was posted on YouTube that featured Davies awarding points to his favourite entries.